bazel-contrib/SIG-rules-authors/go-tutorial.md

 command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

 Now, how about we write some code?
-We are going to create a simple Go program and then add Bazel to the project.
-We have structured the tutorial in this manner since at times you migrate to using Bazel with an existing project, and at other times you start a new project with Bazel.
+We will create a simple Go program and then add Bazel to the project.
+We have structured the tutorial in this manner since at times, you migrate to using Bazel with an existing project, and at other times you start a new project with Bazel.